YADAVaiSHAN/Roll-n-Risk/README.md

 Roll 'n Risk is a two-player dice game built with HTML, CSS, and JavaScript.
 It blends chance and strategy — roll high, avoid 1s, and be the first to reach 100 points!

+---

+> 🔧 CSS Responsiveness Note
+⚠️ Note: This game's CSS layout is currently optimized for desktop and larger PC monitors.
+It may not display correctly on mobile devices or smaller screens due to limited responsive design.
+Mobile support will be added in future updates.

 ## 🚀 How to Play
 - Players take turns rolling the dice.
 - Rolling adds to your current score.